jlgarcia75/edge-ai-projects/README.md

                         If True, run asynchronous inference where possible.
 If false, run synchronous inference.
 True|False.
 (True by default)
+   -v VISUALIZE, --visualize VISUALIZE
+                        If True, visualize the outputs from each model.
+If -v is True then the video will be shown regardless of -sv.
+If false, do not show outputs.
+True|False.
+(True by default)
 ```
 ## Benchmarks
 Please see ![gaze results](./gaze_results_2020_06_10_6.47.txt) for detailed benchmark data.